Kanban for Software Teams

 Step 1: Define your workflow.

 Every business has a set of processes that are used to bring a product or service to their customers.
 A workflow is the series of processing steps necessary to transform a customer request into a deliverable item of value.
 For software, a typical sequence includes steps like: Analysis, Development, Testing, and Acceptance.
 The individual steps in the workflow are represented by columns on a board (either physical or electronic).
 The details of work items are captured on cards which are then placed in the column representing their current state.
 For software development, cards typically represent User Stories, though other artifacts such as Features or entire initiatives (Epics).
-Bringing clarity and transparency to the work is a prerequisite for problem-solving and meaningful change – you can’t fix problems that you can’t see.
+Bringing clarity and transparency to how the work gets done is a prerequisite for problem-solving and meaningful change – you can’t fix problems that you can’t see.
 Transparency promotes a common understanding of the work between members of a delivery team, and establishes an objective basis for enacting change.

 Step 1: Visualize The Workflow